-Approximately 52% of the Company's net sales were derived from sales for distribution outside of the United States in 2010, and approximately 50% of net sales in both 2009 and 2008.
+Of the Company's total net sales, approximately 53%, 52% and 50% of the Company's net sales were derived from sales for distribution outside of the United States in 2011, 2010 and 2009, respectively.
 The Company does business (either directly or through its subsidiaries and distributors) in more than 100 countries around the world.
 The Company's management believes that controlling the distribution of its products in certain major markets in the world has been and will continue to be an important element in the future growth and success of the Company.

 The majority of the Company's international sales are made through its wholly-owned subsidiaries located in Europe, Japan, Canada, Korea, Australia, China, India, Malaysia and Thailand.
-In addition to sales through its subsidiaries, the Company also sells through distributors in over 60 foreign countries, including Singapore, Indonesia, Hong Kong, Taiwan, the Philippines, South Africa, Argentina and various countries in South America.
+In addition to sales through its subsidiaries, the Company also sells through its distribution network in over 60 foreign countries, including Singapore, Indonesia, the Philippines, South Africa, and in numerous countries in Central and South America.
 Prices of golf clubs and balls for sales by distributors outside of the United States generally reflect an export pricing discount to compensate international distributors for selling and distribution costs.
 A change in the Company's relationship with significant distributors could negatively impact the volume of the Company's international sales.